ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib_gpu/README.md

 ## Tryms_matrix (Tryms shitty matrix library)
 Custom matrix library made specifically for usage of matrices in CUDA kernels, as I did not find another satisfactory third-party solution for this.
-HOpefully, Eigen will have better CUDA support in the future, which is unfortunately very limited today. **NOTE:** This library should be used with care, as it is only tested for a subset of all "typical matrix functionality", i.e. only the operations currently used in the PSB-MPC GPU run code.
+Hopefully, Eigen will have better CUDA support in the future, which is unfortunately very limited today. **NOTE:** This library should be used with care, as it is only tested for a subset of all "typical matrix functionality", i.e. only the operations currently used in the PSB-MPC GPU run code.

 The library implements three matrix type containers:
 - Static_Matrix: Fixed sized matrices